About the Journal

 Focus and Scope

-• ETASR publishes mainly technical papers that should contain new theoretical and/or test results.
-ETASR will also consider for publication review articles, tutorials perspectives and correspondence concerning views and information about papers published in previous issues.
+ETASR publishes mainly technical papers that should contain new theoretical and/or test results.
+ETASR will also consider for publication review articles and correspondence concerning views and information about articles published in previous issues.

-• ETASR publishes original papers in various fields of Applied Science, Technology and Engineering that cover, but are not limited to, the following areas: Aeronautics and Aerospace Engineering, Agricultural Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Data Engineering, Electrical and Electronic Engineering, Environmental Engineering, Geological Engineering, Industrial Engineering, Manufacturing Engineering, Marine and Naval Engineering, Mechanical Engineering, Metallurgy and Metallurgical Engineering, Ocean Engineering, Petroleum Engineering, Power Engineering, Software Engineering, Applied Physics, Artificial Intelligence, Automation and Control, Computer Hardware and Architecture, Computer Science, Construction and Building Technology, Cryptography and Steganography, Cybernetics, Electronics, Energy and Fuels, Food Science and Technology, Information Systems, Information Technology and Informatics, Instruments and Instrumentation, Laser and Optics, Materials Science, Measurement and Metrology, Medical Informatics, Medical Laboratory Technology, Medical Physics, Mineralogy, Mining and Mineral Processing, Nuclear Medicine and Medical Imaging, Nuclear Science and Technology, Operations Research and Management Science, Plant Sciences, Polymer Science, Radiology, Remote Sensing, Robotics, Signal Processing, Soil Science, Sustainability, Telecommunications, Telecommunications, Transport and Communications, Transportation Science and Technology, Water Resources.
+ETASR publishes original papers in various fields of Applied Science, Technology and Engineering that cover, but are not limited to, the following areas: Aeronautics and Aerospace Engineering, Agricultural Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Data Engineering, Electrical and Electronic Engineering, Environmental Engineering, Geological Engineering, Industrial Engineering, Manufacturing Engineering, Marine and Naval Engineering, Mechanical Engineering, Metallurgy and Metallurgical Engineering, Ocean Engineering, Petroleum Engineering, Power Engineering, Software Engineering, Applied Physics, Artificial Intelligence, Automation and Control, Computer Hardware and Architecture, Computer Science, Construction and Building Technology, Cryptography and Steganography, Cybernetics, Electronics, Energy and Fuels, Food Science and Technology, Information Systems, Information Technology and Informatics, Instruments and Instrumentation, Laser and Optics, Materials Science, Measurement and Metrology, Medical Informatics, Medical Laboratory Technology, Medical Physics, Mineralogy, Mining and Mineral Processing, Nuclear Medicine and Medical Imaging, Nuclear Science and Technology, Operations Research and Management Science, Plant Sciences, Polymer Science, Radiology, Remote Sensing, Robotics, Signal Processing, Soil Science, Sustainability, Telecommunications, Transport and Communications, Transportation Science and Technology, Water Resources, Computational Linguistics, Natural Language Processing, and Human-Computer Interaction.

-• In addition, ETASR offers a medium to authors for fast publishing individual parts of their work that are used as basis for diverse further research (e.g. a new software, a modification or an original measuring apparatus/technique), specific aspects of their research that are important but not closely linked with the rest of the work (e.g. a study for the economical aspect of a technical implementation) and certain parts of their work that can be later used as citations, allowing authors to comply with page limits set by other journals.
+In addition, ETASR offers a medium to authors for fast publishing individual parts of their work that are used as basis for diverse further research (e.g. a new software, a modification or an original measuring apparatus/technique) and specific aspects of their research that are important but not closely linked with the rest of the work (e.g. a study for the economical aspect of a technical implementation).

 Publication Frequency

-The journal is published bimonthly and a decision about each submitted paper will be reached within 4 weeks from submission.
-Accepted papers will be published as soon as possible (possibly in the following issue).
+The journal is published bimonthly and a decision about each submitted article is usually reached within 4 weeks from submission.
+Accepted articles will be published as soon as possible (possibly in the following issue).

 Journal History & Important Dates